CHN-beta/ovito/doc/manual/usage/import_particles.rst

-In this URL, replace :command:`user` with the SSH login name for your remote machine, :command:`hostname` with the host name of the remote machine, and :command:`/path/filename` with the full path to the simulation file that should be loaded.
+In this URL, replace :command:`user` with the SSH login name for your remote machine, :command:`hostname` with the host name of the remote machine, and :command:`/path/filename` with the full path to the simulation file to load.
 Similarly, you can let OVITO retrieve a data file from a web server by specifying an URL of the form::

   https://www.website.org/path/filename